 For 2017-18, SIS (Sisters in Spirit), BRO (Brothers Reaching Out) and other organizations offer regular Bible Study.
 BRO meets Sundays for dinner & discussions at 5 p.m. at the Helge Center.
 Contact Matt Korus for more info on BRO.
-SIS meets at 7 p.m.
-Thursdays in Guild Memorial residence hall in the SIS lounge.
+For the Spring semester, SIS meets at 8:30 p.m.
+Thursdays at the Helge Center.
 Contact SIS presidents Megan Schrock or Paige Krohn for more info.
 Chi Alpha meets Sundays at 7:30 p.m. in the Union Brown and Gold Room, offering a joint Bible study with Intervarsity Christian Fellowship.
 Advisor for Chi Alpha is Heath Carter.
 IVCF’s weekly meetings are Mondays at 6:30 p.m. in the Helge Center multipurpose room.
 For more info, contact Advisor Stan Zygmunt.
-CRU (Campus Crusade) has weekly meetings (Bible study, worship and Christian fellowship) on Mondays at 8 p.m. at Mueller Hall, Room LL10.
+CRU (Campus Crusade) has weekly meetings (Bible study, worship and Christian fellowship) in the Spring semester on Saturdays at 10:30 a.m. in the Helge Center.
 For more information on CRU, contact Advisor Ron Rittgers.
 FCA (Fellowship of Christian Athletes) has weekly meetings Wednesdays from 9 to 10 p.m. in the ARC.
 Advisor is Rebekah Reichard.

 LCMS-U Valpo is a student group that meets regularly to pray and to discuss topics of theology of interest to college students.
 Main sources for these conversations are Scripture and the Lutheran Confessions along with statements of the Lutheran Church Missouri Synod (LCMS).
 University Pastor James A. Wetzstein helps facilitate the discussion.
-Meetings for the fall semester are on Sundays — Sept.
-3, Sept.
-17, Oct.
-1, Oct.
-29, Nov.
-12 and Dec.
-3 — all from noon to 1:30 p.m. in the Helge Center multipurpose room and include a meal.
-On alternating meetings they will have a campus speaker on a relevant topic with catechism discussions on other Sundays.
-Join the Google group at tinyurl.com/valpolcmsu.
+Meetings for the spring semester are on Sundays all from noon to 1:30 p.m. in the Helge Center multipurpose room and include a meal.
+For info on the upcoming meetings, join the Google group at tinyurl.com/valpolcmsu.